You are here:

 The Ministry focusses on issues of national and international tax policy and is responsible for national tax legislation.
 In addition, the Ministry is responsible for negotiating international agreements.

-Fair taxation Global minimum tax: frequently asked questions
+Fair taxation Global minimum tax

-More : Global minimum tax: frequently asked questions
+More : Global minimum tax

 Taxation What are taxes and what are they used for?